ms-fadaei/async-tasks-runner/README.md

 ```

 #### status
-You can get status of the runner with this property.
+Returns status of the runner.
 [See Status Section](#status)

 ```js
 parallelTasks.statue // load | running | fulfilled | rejected
 ```

 #### add task(s)
-You can add tasks to the runner only when its status is `load`.
+Add tasks to the runner.
+This method adds tasks to the runner when its status is `load`.
 This method returns the index of the last added task in the tasks list.

 ```js
 parallelTasks.add(task1, task2, ...tasks)
 ```

 #### remove task(s)
-You can remove tasks from the runner only when it's status is `load`. this method returns the list of removed tasks.
+Remove tasks from the runner.
+This method removes tasks from the runner when its status is `load`. this method returns the list of removed tasks.

 ```js
 // remove 3 tasks, started from index 2